tylim88/FirelordJSDoc/docs/highlights/get.md

 :::info

-Firestore does not have distinct type for server timestamp, all field values in Firestore have the same type, that is `FieldValue`, read **[Masking Field Values](./inhomogeneous_field_values.md)** for more info.
+Firestore does not have distinct type for server timestamp, all field values in Firestore have the same type, that is `FieldValue`, read **[Inhomogeneous Field Values](./inhomogeneous_field_values.md)** for more info.

 :::